 Overall, we found that where you live has significant impact on how much you’ll pay for school.
 And if you want to go to go a school outside of the state you live in, you’re going to pay a lot more depending on where you choose.
 Tuition costs have risen significantly over the years and it’s important to make a plan to pay for it.
 Education is important but it doesn’t come without a price tag.
 Having a well-thought out plan can make a difference while you’re in school and after you graduate.

 If you’re one of the 40 million Americans in student debt, this study comes a bit too late.
 Many people have taken on huge debt to cover rising tuition costs and end up in debt.
-They use tools like credit repair services to fix the issue, or even debt relief services, but you can stop the problem before it starts.
 There are options to help you manage your student loan debt, including student loan refinancing.
 Some refinancing benefits include lowering your overall debt, lowering your monthly payments and reducing the number of payments that you make each month.
 We have reviewed the top 5 student loan refinancing companies (so you don’t have to), take a look at our review here.